Klipper3d/klipper/docs/G-Codes.md

   equivalent resistance given that pullup is reported.
 - `GET_POSITION`: Return information on the current location of the toolhead.
+- `SET_PID_TERMS [HEATER_NAME=<Heater>] [P=<Kp value>] [I=<Ki value>]
+  [D=<Kd value]`: Set the Kp, Ki, and/or Kd terms for the specified PID controller.
+All arguments are optional and you can choose to only specify the terms you want to modify instead of changing them all at once.
+If any term is not supplied as a parameter then it remains unchanged.
+The default HEATER_NAME is 'extruder'.
+Changes to the PID terms via this command are NOT saved to the config file.
+- `RESET_PID_TERMS_TO_DEFAULT [HEATER_NAME=<Heater>]`: Reset the Kp, Ki,
+  and Kd terms on the specified heater PID controller to the values that were loaded from the printer configuration file on startup.
+The default HEATER_NAME is 'extruder'.
+- `GET_PID_INFO [HEATER_NAME=<Heater>]`: Return all of the information relevant
+  to the PID controller of the specified heater.
+Useful when tuning your PID to view additional information about how it is performing.
+- `RESET_PID [HEATER_NAME=<Heater>]`: Reset the PID controller internals,
+  setting each term to 0 as well as cleaning the integral, the last output and the last input (derivative calculation).
 - `SET_GCODE_OFFSET [X=<pos>|X_ADJUST=<adjust>]
   [Y=<pos>|Y_ADJUST=<adjust>] [Z=<pos>|Z_ADJUST=<adjust>]
   [MOVE=1 [MOVE_SPEED=<speed>]]`: Set a positional offset to apply to